 Protecting Your Employees, Protecting Your Brand

 In 2016, the EEOC announced changes to the Employer Information Report – or the EEO-1.
 The report, which historically has collected data on employees by their job category, gender, race, and ethnicity, will be expanded in 2018 to include summaries of their pay.
 This means employer compensation practices will be under tighter scrutiny in coming reports.
+You should make sure you have the best business insurance coverage for legal situations that can arise.

 We made a specialized request to the Equal Employment Opportunity Commission for the information related to the above.
 If added up, the above percentages based on State Percentage of EEOC charges filed will not equal 100 percent, as we did not depict the Genetic Information Nondiscrimination Act, National Origin, Equal Pay, and Disability charges.